OpenNebula/docs/source/deployment/references/log_debug.rst

 Configure the Logging System
 ============================

-The Logging system can be changed in ``/etc/one/oned.conf``, specifically under the ``LOG`` section.
+The Logging system can be changed in :ref:`/etc/one/oned.conf <oned_conf>`, specifically under the ``LOG`` section.
 Two parameters can be changed: ``SYSTEM``, which is 'syslog', 'file' (default) or 'std', and the ``DEBUG_LEVEL`` is the logging verbosity.

 For the scheduler the logging system can be changed in the exact same way.
-In this case the configuration is in ``/etc/one/sched.conf``.
+In this case the configuration is in :ref:`/etc/one/sched.conf <schg>`.

 Log Resources
 =============

 There are different log resources corresponding to different OpenNebula components:

 -  **ONE Daemon**: The core component of OpenNebula dumps all its logging information onto ``/var/log/one/oned.log``.
-Its verbosity is regulated by DEBUG\_LEVEL in ``/etc/one/oned.conf``.
+Its verbosity is regulated by DEBUG_LEVEL in ``/etc/one/oned.conf``.
 By default the one start up scripts will backup the last oned.log file using the current time, e.g. oned.log.20121011151807.
 Alternatively, this resource can be logged to the syslog.

--  **Scheduler**: All the scheduler information is collected into the /var/log/one/sched.log file.
+-  **Scheduler**: All the scheduler information is collected into the ``/var/log/one/sched.log`` file.
 This resource can also be logged to the syslog.
 -  **Virtual Machines**: The information specific of the VM will be dumped in the log file ``/var/log/one/<vmid>.log``.
 All VMs controlled by OpenNebula have their folder, ``/var/lib/one/vms/<VID>``, or to the syslog/stderr if enabled.
 You can find the following information in it:

    -  **Deployment description files** : Stored in ``deployment.<EXECUTION>``, where ``<EXECUTION>`` is the sequence number in the execution history of the VM (deployment.0 for the first host, deployment.1 for the second and so on).